jcarley/cli/Docs.md

 Options:
-  -c, --mongo-collection=""   If importing into a mongo service, the name of the collection to import into -d, --mongo-database=""     If importing into a mongo service, the name of the database to import into -w, --wipe-first=false      Whether or not to wipe the database before processing the import file
+  -c, --mongo-collection=""   If importing into a mongo service, the name of the collection to import into -d, --mongo-database=""     If importing into a mongo service, the name of the database to import into
 ```

 `import` allows you to inject new data into your database service.
 For example, if you wrote a simple SQL file